 An example...

-Check out this portrait image of Jason Voorhees split up into three segments.
-As you can see, I carved it into the relevant sections, which are converted to GIFs and imported into SPX Creator.
-A standard ST might take a few minutes to save this fantastic image but it's well worth it (don't worry, it's already on the disk!).
+Check out this portrait image of Jason Voorhees that I split into three segments on my Mac (look above!).
+As you can see, I carved it into the relevant sections, which are then converted to GIFs and imported into SPX Creator.
+A standard ST might take a few minutes to save this fantastic image but it's well worth it (this image is already on the disk).

 Links

-I've never heard of this compilation before if I'm honest, so perhaps it was only released in France?
+I've never heard of this compilation before if I'm honest.
+So perhaps it was only released in France?
 Let me know in the comments below.
-Okay, I gotta say that I'm eager to get cracking with this promising release...
+Okay, I gotta say that I'm very eager to get cracking with this promising French release!

 Fire & Forget

-Here we have a racer by Titus which feels technically similar to other, old generation, ST racers especially their own Crazy Cars.
+Here we have a racer by Titus that feels technically similar to other, old generation, ST racers, especially their own Crazy Cars.
 However, this time our car has received a weapons upgrade to blast everything into smithereens.
 Hmm, this makes me think of another oldie that I really enjoyed, RoadBlasters by US Gold.

 Anyhow, why is the future never portrayed in a positive light for many 16-bit games?
 Well, once again, the world is in turmoil (ironic, eh?) as the big cities have been destroyed with millions of people slaughtered.
 Thankfully, some survived and luckily, you are one of them!
 Our mission is to operate a powerful weapon called Thunder Master, which happens to be a supped-up shiny red sports car that gets about 5 miles per gallon!